Información de perfil

 Hi there,

-We are lehcen and Hassan.
+We are Lehcen and Hassan.
 We grew up in a little traditional village 11 km from tagounite.
 We lived with our family here.
 Unfortunatly our family moved to tagounite because of the waterproblem.
-But we love it here so much, we came back 4 years ago to live here.
+But we love it here so much, we came back 6 years ago to live here.
 So we are looking for people who want to help us build the house.
-We live in a traditional house (Kasbah), it has bedrooms, living room, kitchen, toilet, garden and enough space to relax.
+We live in a traditional house (Kasbah), it has shared dorm, living room, kitchen, toilet and garden.

 Now we need help with making bricks, carry stones, building a new kitchen, fixing walls, carry sand for the bricks, carrying water, help with cleaning dishes toilet and the house, give water to the plants and animals, picking dades one time in the year.